ihassin/fruitymesh-ubuntu-vm/README.md

 ```
 cd infra
-vagrant up  # Or, to be more explicit about VirtualBox: vagrant up --provider virtualbox
+vagrant up  # Or, to be more explicit about VirtualBox: vagrant up --provider virtualbox and vagrant up --provider parallels
 ```

 It will take about 20 minutes when it installs for the first time.